jenkinsci/influxdb-plugin/doc/SonarQube_integration.md

 # SonarQube API integration

 ## Summary
-A short guideline on integrating Jenkins with SonarQube and verifying the integration.
+A short guideline on integrating Jenkins with SonarQube and verifying their integration.

-The SonarQubePointGenerator is expecting to find a sonar build report with the following content:
+The SonarQubePointGenerator is expecting to find a sonar build report (report-task.txt) created by the scanner with the following content:
 ```
-file: ${WORKSPACE}/build/sonar/report-task.txt
+file: ${WORKSPACE}/**/sonar/report-task.txt

 projectKey=com.tom:sonarqube-jacoco-code-coverage
 serverUrl=http://localhost:9000